-- Not visit if they have suspected or confirmed COVID-19 or if they have been advised to self-isolate for any reason unless prior agreement with clinical teams during specific circumstances; - Not visit if they have symptoms of another viral infection e.g. respiratory symptoms, GI symptoms unless prior agreement with clinical teams during specific circumstances. - Wear a face covering on entering the facility; - Be provided with appropriate PPE (see table 6 and 7); - Perform hand hygiene at the appropriate times; - on entry to the facility - prior to putting on PPE - o after removing PPE

-- Observe physical distancing; Visitors may have touch contact with loved ones (hug/kiss) however are reminded that maintaining 1 metre or more distancing out with direct touch contact wherever possible will help reduce the risk of transmission of COVID-19 and other respiratory pathogens to them, their loved one and others in the health and care setting. - Not move around the facility and should stay at the bed or chairside of the individual they are visiting; - Not visit other service users in the facility; - Not touch their face or face covering/mask once in place; - Not eat whilst visiting; - Avoid sharing mobile phone devices with the individual unnecessarily if mobile devices are shared to enable communications with other friends and family members, the phone should be cleaned between uses using manufacturer's instructions.
+- Not visit if they have suspected or confirmed COVID-19 or if they have been advised to self-isolate for any reason unless prior agreement with clinical teams during specific circumstances; - Not visit if they have symptoms of another viral infection e.g. respiratory symptoms, GI symptoms unless prior agreement with clinical teams during specific circumstances. - Wear a face covering on entering the facility; - Be provided with appropriate PPE (see table ); - Perform hand hygiene at the appropriate times; - on entry to the facility - o prior to putting on PPE - after removing PPE - Observe physical distancing; Visitors may have touch contact with loved ones (hug/kiss) however are reminded that maintaining 1 metre or more distancing out with direct touch contact wherever possible will help reduce the risk of transmission of COVID-19 and other respiratory pathogens to them, their loved one and others in the health and care setting. - No unnecessary movement around the facility and should stay at the bed or chairside of the individual they are visiting (if the individual has their own room, visitors should remain within the room); - Not visit other service users in the facility; - Not touch their face or face covering/mask once in place; - Not eat whilst visiting; - Avoid sharing mobile phone devices with the individual unnecessarily if mobile devices are shared to enable communications with other friends and family members, the phone should be cleaned between uses using manufacturer's instructions.

-Table 10 - Visitor PPE
+Table 9 - Visitor PPE